Operation-Smile-Official/OneSmile/README.txt

 This repository contains all files and scripts relevant to the new OneSmile SharePoint Intranet and its development.
+NOTE: This repository is publicly accessible and may be cloned by anyone.
+Please take this into account when making any commits

 README.TXT Author: Jackson Ornoff
 Date last modified: 11/19/2024